wolfie/hobbyproxy/README.md

 You can access the configurations of the server with the LAN IP.
 Any other address or public IP is treated as external access, and cannot configure anything.

 - `GET /` to get basic status of the server in JSON format
-- `POST /` with a JSON body of `{hostname: 'yourservice.yourdomain.com', target: 'http://192.168.1.1'}`.
-If `target` is omitted, the target will be `http://ip` where `ip` is the IP of the sender machine.
-The target service should frequently (e.g. daily or hourly) re-send the `POST` request to Hobbyproxy to keep the IP up-to-date and as a signal that the service is still alive.
+- `POST /` with a JSON body of format `{"hostname": "yourservice.yourdomain.com", "target": "http://192.168.1.1"}`.
+  - If `target` is omitted, the target will be `http://ip` where `ip` is the IP of the sender machine.
+  - The target service should frequently (e.g. daily or hourly) re-send the `POST` request to Hobbyproxy to keep the IP up-to-date and as a signal that the service is still alive.

 ## Features